markjacksonfishing/katacoda/falco/sysdig-falco/step3.md

 Docker best practices recommend running just one process per container.
 This has a significant security impact because you know exactly which processes you expect to see running.

-You know that your _Nginx_ containers should only be executing the _nginx_ process.
+You know that your _Nginx_ containers should only be executing the `nginx` process.
 Anything else is an indicator of an anomaly.

-Let's download a new version of the configuration file for this example:
+Let's install a new version of the configuration file for this example:

-`sudo -s
+`sudo cp falco_rules_3.yaml /etc/falco/falco_rules.yaml`{{execute}}
-cd /etc/falco
-curl https://raw.githubusercontent.com/katacoda-scenarios/sysdig-scenarios/master/falco/sysdig-falco/assets/falco_rules_step3.yaml -o falco_rules.yaml`{{execute}}

 Now, pay attention to the following rule in the file: